 There’s a lot to think about when undergoing cancer treatment — appointments, medications, self-care — so sex and intimacy might not be a priority.

-One thing to keep in mind when it comes to sex during treatment is that it may not look or feel the same as before, and that’s OK.
+One thing to keep in mind is that sex during treatment may not look or feel the same as before, and that’s OK.

-Maybe you don’t want to have sex at all, or you’re not feeling ready for the way you used to have sex.
-Instead of dwelling on the changes in your body, try to see this as an opportunity to explore, finding joy in new kinds of intimacy with your partner.
+Maybe you don’t want to have sex at all or you’re not feeling ready for the way you used to have sex.
+Instead of dwelling on the changes in your body, try to see this as an opportunity to explore and find joy in new kinds of intimacy with your partner.